ivangfr/springboot-elk-prometheus-grafana/README.md

   docker compose up -d
   ```

-- Wait for Docker containers to be up and running.
+- Wait for the Docker containers to be up and running.
 To check it, run:
   ```bash
   docker ps -a
   ```